bcwaldon/klondike/docs/deploying-farva.md

-If you're branching off this repo, `quay.io` is already configured to build and tag every commit into a corresponding container that gets pushed and tagged using the git commit hash in this repo.
+If you're branching off this repo, `quay.io` is already configured to build and tag every commit into a corresponding container that gets pushed and tagged using the git commit hash that triggered it.
 For non-contributors, the important piece is simply rebuilding farva and pushing the resulting container.

-The bastion host has a copy of the roles within this directory.
-You can look at the image id farva uses in the klondike/roles/kube-gateway/vars/main.yml file that lives in the bastion's home directory:
+The bastion host has a copy of the roles in this repository.
+The bastion's home directory should have a `klondike` folder.
+You can look at the image id farva uses in the klondike/roles/kube-gateway/vars/main.yml file:

     ...
     farva_image: "quay.io/bcwaldon/farva:65e333067dfa5778e28217344ee12c36bb688741"